rpittdesign/craft-basic-template/README.md

 - Basic CSS, including normalize
 - Modular SCSS files for basic CSS
 - Config file for CSS preprocessor, built with CodeKit in mind
+- General configuration file for come basic settings in Craft
+- A gitignore file, for those pesky .DS_Store files

 ## Installation